tigerinus/BehavioralCloning/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded 4 laps on track one using center lane driving, where 2 laps are default direction and the other 2 are opposite direction to help generalization.
 Here is an example image of center lane driving:

-![alt text][image3]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image4]

+I then recorded the vehicle driving in zigzags for 2 laps, 1 in default direction and 1 in opposite direction.
+Here are two images showing

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

-Etc ....
+However there is a problem.
+As part of the zigzag driving I had to continue heading to the other side with angle = 0, after recovering from the other side.
+The training would learn from the images while angle is 0 but heading to the side, and think that it is what it needs to learn.
+To solve the issue, I went to the ```driving_log.csv``` file, removed rows where angle equals to 0, as well as the corresponding images.
+After that the recover behavior is working.

+The code would first read all rows from each ```driving_log.csv``` from each recording, aggregate them into one big list, the shuffle it.

+I wrote a ```generator()``` function which takes the shuffled list, and pass the generator to ```fit_generator()``` of the model when training.
+This way it is able to train all the data without worrying about memory limit, but it is not loading everything into memory all at once.
+I also use a ```validation``` parameter in the generator function so when it is ```True``` it will return a validation set for validation purpose.

+As part of the generator it would flip each image from the data set, as well as the measured angle, in order to augment for more data.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I had about 65k+ number of data points, including images from augmentation.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+A ```--resume``` parameter is implemented for ```model.py```.
+When it is specified, Keras will load weights from existing model and continue the training.
+This way it does not need to train from scratch every time new data is available.

+See ```video.mp4``` for the final result.